mirthe/kirby_wikipedia/README.md

 # Kirby Plugin: Wikipedia

-This plugin allows you to shows a summary for a Wikipedia article in your Kirby site.
+This plugin allows you to shows a summary for a Wikipedia article on your Kirby site.

 ## Git submodule